hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

+> **Note**: this page is only a draft, please [feel free to help us](https://github.com/hhkaos/awesome-arcgis#contributions) to finish this page for the awesome list of resources for ArcGIS Developers.

+# Configurable web apps

+# Code
 * [application-boilerplate-js](https://github.com/Esri/application-boilerplate-js): Starter application that simplifies the process of building templates for the ArcGIS.com template gallery.

 ## Apps developed by Esri